EU leaders avoid deep rift on gas price cap at energy summit

-After daylong talks in Brussels dragged well into the night, the 27 EU leaders papered over divisions between some of the biggest member states and at least agreed to continue working on ways to impose a gas price cap in case of big price increases.
+After daylong talks in Brussels dragged well into early Friday, the 27 EU leaders papered over divisions between some of the biggest member states and at least agreed to continue working on ways to impose a natural gas price cap in case of volatility.

-French President Emmanuel Macron highlighted his work with German Chancellor Olaf Scholz to create a veneer of unity after talks that started early Thursday.
+French President Emmanuel Macron highlighted his work with German Chancellor Olaf Scholz to create a veneer of unity.
 He said that together with close technical advisers, “I will see Chancellor Scholz in Paris next week so that we can move forward, with our teams, on all the issues.”

 Scholz said the main issue was curbing “spikes” in gas trading that may last only a few hours but still send prices excessively upward.
-He said measures to counter that should be further examined.
+He said measures to counter that should be further examined but insisted his skepticism about a flat-out price cap, as some have pushed for, has not changed.

-“How can we avoid these spikes?
-There is still a lot of concrete work to be done.
-But we must look at ways to contain it, which certainly makes sense,” Scholz said.
+“We don’t think that in a global market we can say unilaterally where the price should be,” he said.
+“The only thing we can do is to fight against speculation in the market, which is giving wrong information about the real prices.
+And so this is about spikes, about these episodes of excessive gas prices.”

 Diplomats said the execution of the proposals, including the possibility of a price cap, should be first properly assessed by energy ministers next Tuesday and might even need a new summit of leaders in the coming weeks.

-“There is a lot of work ahead," said Belgian Prime Minister Alexander De Croo.
-“We are pushing ourselves into unchartered territory, where we don’t have experience yet."
+“There is a lot of work ahead," Belgian Prime Minister Alexander De Croo said.
+“We are pushing ourselves into uncharted territory, where we don’t have experience yet."

-To make sure the runaway cost of gas doesn’t further tank struggling EU economies, the Commission has proposed a system to pool buying of gas and offered a compromise that would allow for a correction mechanism to kick in in exceptional circumstances.
+To make sure the runaway cost of gas doesn’t further tank struggling EU economies, the European Commission, the EU's executive arm, has proposed a system to partly pool gas purchases, which got a lot of support, and offered a compromise that would allow for a price cap correction mechanism to kick in in exceptional circumstances.

-“It is incredibly complex but you see that everyone wants to get the gas prize further down, but in a way that we continue to get gas deliveries and that it doesn't move to Asia or Latin America.
-We need it here, too,” said Dutch Prime Minister Mark Rutte.
+“It is incredibly complex, but you see that everyone wants to get the gas prize further down, but in a way that we continue to get gas deliveries and that it doesn't move to Asia or Latin America.
+We need it here, too,” Dutch Prime Minister Mark Rutte said.

-In addition, the leaders are also pushing for the creation of a new LNG gas index better reflecting the market following the drastic reduction of imports of pipeline gas from Russia.

-Divisions were so big at the start of the summit that agreeing on further exploration of the plan proposed by the Commission was seen as almost an achievement in itself.

 The traditional driving duo of the EU — Germany and France — were in opposing camps, with Germany expressing doubts and holding off plans for the price cap, while most others want to push on.